- Primary Course Components

 - Copying part or all of another student’s exam answers.

-- Collaborating with another student when taking the midterm or final exams by receiving or giving assistance of any kind.
+- Collaborating with another student when taking exams by receiving or giving assistance of any kind.

 What constitutes collaboration?